yazhcodes/UFOs/Challenge/README.md

 <img src='https://github.com/yazhcodes/UFOs/blob/main/Challenge/Resources/landing%20page.png'/>

 ## Table and Filters
 As we scroll down we are presented with hundreds of UFO Sighting Data recorded across the US in a table format.
 It is impractical for a user to scroll through all of the data and make sense out of it.
 So we have provided some filter options to narrow down the search results.
-The filters work in an _Inclusive OR_ fashion.
+The filters work in an _Inclusive AND_ fashion.
 Meaning, if the date field is set to 1/3/2010 and the state field is set to 'ga', the search results will include all the UFO Sightings on 1/3/2010 followed by all the UFO Sightings in the state of Georgia.

 <img src='https://github.com/yazhcodes/UFOs/blob/main/Challenge/Resources/filter%20results.png'/>